-Cutter Law has filed multiple lawsuits against Allstate Insurance in cases that are parallel to the case that Cutter Law attorneys fought against State Farm and won just a few years ago.
+The Sacramento insurance bad faith attorneys at Cutter Law have filed multiple lawsuits against Allstate Insurance in cases that are parallel to the case that Cutter Law attorneys fought against State Farm and won just a few years ago.
 State Farm, like Allstate, depreciated personal property based on age, not condition, violating the California Insurance Code.

 How We Fought State Farm and Won

 Originally filed in 2009, the State Farm case went up on appeal, where the California Court of Appeals held that the Plaintiff could proceed with his claim contesting State Farm’s alleged illegal conduct, in a published opinion, Doan v.
 State Farm, 195 Cal.
 App.
 4th 1082 (2011).
 On February 13, 2019, the Superior Court for the State of California in the County of Santa Clara approved the final settlement agreement between the Plaintiff Class and State Farm.
 The Plaintiff Class held written insurance policies with State Farm and represented a class of people that included all California residents that were insured under a State Farm homeowner or commercial insurance policy who “received a first party settlement, or offer for settlement, of a personal property claim for less than the applicable policy limits between December 31, 2004, and May 19, 2014.”

 Under the settlement, the Court allowed anyone who made a claim between December 31, 2004, and May 19, 2014, for personal property for actual cash value who was not paid the policy limits, to ask for that claim to be re-evaluated pursuant to the terms set forth in the Settlement Agreement.